 Keene State Graphic Design Seniors Show Portfolios

-KEENE, N.H., 3/26/12 - A record 50 Keene State College seniors majoring in graphic design will open their portfolios and showcase their best design work on Friday, April 13, from 3 to 7 p.m. in the Student Center on the Keene State campus.
+KEENE, N.H.
+11/19/04 - Keene State College seniors majoring in graphic design will open their portfolios for public review on Friday, Dec.
+3, from 4 to 7 p.m. at the Thorne-Sagendorph Art Gallery on the KSC campus.

-Members of the local business community are encouraged to attend the event and review the portfolios of these graduating seniors.
-Students’ friends and family and other community members are also invited.
+Members of the local business community are encouraged to attend the event and review the portfolios of these graduating seniors who are prepared for design- related careers such as publishing, advertising, web design, and multi-media artist.
+Students’ friends and family and community members also are invited to the portfolio review.
 Admission is free and refreshments will be served.
-For further information, call the Media Arts Center at 603-358-2770.
+For further information, call the KSC Department of Art at 603-358-2040.

 The portfolio review showcases the best design work each student has produced while pursuing a bachelor of arts or a bachelor of fine arts degree at Keene State.
 Graphic design students are required to take a portfolio seminar in which they prepare a professional presentation of their work.
 During this class, seniors may develop new pieces and refine work completed in other art and graphic design classes.

 “The commitment from each student is impressive,” says instructor Robert Kostick, “and the overall body of work demonstrates a wide range of successful design solutions.”

 The portfolio review coincides with three exhibits celebrating Native American culture open through Dec.
 5 at the Thorne Gallery.

 “Jaune Quick-to-See Smith: Made in America” is an exhibition of drawing, printmaking, painting, and mixed media installation that examines American Indian life in contrast to the consumerism of American society.